wtrocki/ts-client-atlas/client/GlobalClustersApi.md

   // string | Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.  **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
 For existing groups, your group/project id remains the same.
 The resource and corresponding endpoints use the term groups.
   groupId: "32b6e34b3d91647abb20e7b8",
   // string | Human-readable label that identifies this advanced cluster.
-  clusterName: "gqW,C",
+  clusterName: "gqWzyBAw2ZuufUOHOEhA8IcFQXnua",
-  // ManagedNamespaceView | Managed namespace to create within the specified global cluster.
+  // ManagedNamespace | Managed namespace to create within the specified global cluster.
-  managedNamespaceView: {
+  managedNamespace: {
     collection: "collection_example",
     customShardKey: "customShardKey_example",
     db: "db_example",